NengtaiChiu/brMEGA/README.md

   Neng-Tai Chiu, Stephanie Huwiler, M. Laura Ferster, Walter Karlen, Hau-Tieng Wu*, Caroline Lustenberger* (2021).
 Get rid of the beat in mobile EEG applications: A framework towards automated cardiogenic artifact detection and removal in single-channel EEG.
 Biomedical Signal Processing and Control: https://doi.org/10.1016/j.bspc.2021.103220<br/>

    Note: * Contributed equally to work.<br/>

+This is a package for the algorithm brMEGA, a method to remove cardiogenic artifacts in EEG signal.<br/>
+the data is in the link inside the folder "database"(you need to download it from the provided link in dropbox).<br/>
+the labels are included in the folder "data_label".<br/>

 # stage 1
   "step_1_algo_training.m": training the SVM model for detecting cardiogenic artifacts in EEG signal.<br/>